ruester/gfz-command-line-tool-repository/doc/HowToAddOwnProcess.md

 Please refer to the overview of the already included processes [here](IncludedProcesses.md).

+At the moment you can replace the existing processes by giving json configurations that take the same process title as the existing ones.
+The idea is to give you the possibility to improve the processes without the necessity of changing the java code and recompiling and deploying the jar file.

 ## Optional: Add the configuration to the core of the repository

 If you want to include the configuration to the core of the respository